vacary/flowsinnetworks/network_viz/README.txt

 To test this version:

-- Create a folder projects/:
+- Create a folder examples/:

-~ $ mkdir projects
+~ $ mkdir examples

 - Create a new project in the examples/ folder with the instruction: